docker-library/docs/percona/content.md

 $ docker run --name some-%%REPO%% -v /my/custom:/etc/mysql/conf.d -e MYSQL_ROOT_PASSWORD=my-secret-pw -d %%IMAGE%%:tag
 ```

-This will start a new container `some-%%REPO%%` where the Percona instance uses the combined startup settings from `/etc/mysql/my.cnf` and `/etc/mysql/conf.d/config-file.cnf`, with settings from the latter taking precedence.
+This will start a new container `some-%%REPO%%` where the Percona Server for MySQL instance uses the combined startup settings from `/etc/mysql/my.cnf` and `/etc/mysql/conf.d/config-file.cnf`, with settings from the latter taking precedence.

 ### Configuration without a `cnf` file